appseconnect/docs/_posts/Release-Notes/2020/Q2/2020-07-14-releasenote.md

 This feature syncs data from Sage 300 to Shopify B2C and vice versa so that sync requirements between the applications are met.

-(b) Here the following components will be synced successfully from Shopify to Sage 300 with all details.
+(a) Here the following components will be synced successfully from Shopify to Sage 300 with all details.

 * Customer Add
 * Customer Update